MSLNZ/msl-loadlib/docs/tutorials_cpp.rst

-If you have a numpy ndarray in 64-bit Python then you cannot pass the ndarray object to :class:`~msl.loadlib.server32.Server32` because the 32-bit server would need to load the ndarray in a 32-bit version of numpy and then pass the pointer to the 32-bit numpy array to the 32-bit C++ library.
+If you have a numpy ndarray in 64-bit Python then you cannot pass the ndarray object to :class:`~msl.loadlib.server32.Server32` because the 32-bit server would need to load the ndarray in a 32-bit version of numpy (which is not bundled with the 32-bit server, but could be bundled if you ran the :mod:`~msl.loadlib.freeze_server32` module and included a 32-bit version of numpy in the frozen executable).
 To simplify the procedure we can convert the ndarray to a Python :class:`list` using the :meth:`numpy.ndarray.tolist` method

 .. code-block:: pycon